Momus was the Greek God of ridicule and sarcasm. He sounds like the god for me, I’d definitely build him a shrine.

 Cronus – the God of time and father of Zeus swallowed each of his children as soon as they were born

 Zeus – the ruler of heaven/Olympus.
 This’ll take a while, he was quite a prick.
 We may need to do this in dot-points

 - That time he was massively pissed off with Prometheus –Prometheus made an agreement with the Gods that he would slay an ox and half would be given to the Gods.
-Zeus selected one portion that would henceforth be set apart for them, but Prometheus tricked him by making the shitter half look more appealing and Zeus was not impressed.
-Zeus tried to punish Prometheus by refusing humans the gift of fire, but Prometheus gave Zeus a big fuck you by stealing some sparks from the sun.
-So finally Zeus took it up a notch: he sent the creation of Pandora as a gift to Prometheus’ house and she opened a jar filled with all the blessing reserved by the gods for mankind, which he had been forbidden to open.
+Zeus selected one portion that would henceforth be set apart for them, but Prometheus tricked him by making the shittier half look more appealing and Zeus was not impressed.
+Zeus tried to punish Prometheus by refusing humans the gift of fire, so in retaliation Prometheus gave Zeus a big fuck you by stealing some sparks from the sun.
+So Zeus took it up a notch: he sent the creation of Pandora as a gift to Prometheus’ house and she opened a jar filled with all the blessing reserved by the gods for mankind, which he had been forbidden to open.
 All the blessing flew away except for Hope.
 Then Zeus chained Prometheus to a rock and sent an eagle every day FOR THIRTY YEARS to gnaw away at his liver, which would grow back again every night.
 Dude you’re Zeus, is the ox that big a deal?
-Kill your own friggen ox lazybones
+Kill your own friggen ox you lazybones!

 - Tricking Europa – One day while Europa was innocently gathering flowers in a meadow, Zeus disguised himself as a white bull as some kind of bizarre dating tactic.
 Europa was surprised by the bull’s gentleness and seated herself on its back, Zeus immediately swam across the sea with her to the island of Crete.
 I like the reasoning behind this decision – I’ll dress up in a bull costume, bitches love bull’s right?